peec/laravel-aws/README.md

 ## Configure Laravel

-### Store uploaded files using s3

-Lets first allow s3 uploads.
-This is also explained in the laravel docs.
+First we need to install some dependencies that laravel requires (also explained in laravel docs):

 ```
 cd web
 composer require league/flysystem-aws-s3-v3 ~1.0
+composer require aws/aws-sdk-php ~3.0
 ```

 And also we want some new env variables.